 The M&O subway made its last run on August 30, 2002.

-Until recently this passenger underpass remained beneath the track right-of-way.
+The big parking lot has retained a few reminders of the subway.
+For years this passenger underpass remained beneath the track right-of-way.
 The underpass has been filled in.

 The shed has been repurposed as a venue for special events.